 - Add cashews and toss until coated with coconut oil.

 - Keep tossing cashews until toasted.
-Add scallions, pinch of cayenne pepper, dash of red pepper flakes, and salt about halfway through the cooking process.
+Add scallions, a pinch of cayenne pepper, a dash of red pepper flakes, and salt about halfway through the cooking process.

 The cashews are the best part of this recipe if done right.
-We usually make up a fairly large batch of cashews and we try to say we just use it for the Tom Kha soup, but it usually disappears in a day or two.
+We usually make up a fairly large batch of cashews, and we try to say we just use them for the Tom Kha soup, but it usually disappears in a day or two.

 Granny’s Chicken Casserole